pagekit/docs/developer-guides/how-to-theme.md

     The main menu should now automatically be rendered in the new *Navbar* position.

 4. You will probably also want the logo to appear inside the navbar.
-So wrap the `&lt;nav&gt;` element around the logo as well and add the `.uk-navbar-brand` class, to apply the appropriate spacing.
+So wrap the `<nav>` element around the logo as well and add the `.uk-navbar-brand` class, to apply the appropriate spacing.

     ```
     <nav class="uk-navbar">